Joint Delay-Phase Precoding Under True-Time Delay Constraints in Wideband Sub-THz Hybrid Massive MIMO Systems: Conclusion

 \section{Conclusion}

-In this paper, we presented a new approach to the problem of compensating the beam squint effect arising in wideband THz hybrid massive MIMO systems.
-We showed that the ideal analog precoder that completely compensates for the beam squint is the one that maximizes the achievable rate lower bound.
+We presented a new framework to the problem of compensating the beam squint effect arising in wideband sub-THz hybrid massive MIMO systems.
+We determined the ideal analog precoder that fully compensates for the beam squint.
 A novel TTD-based hybrid precoding approach was proposed by jointly optimizing the TTD and PS precoders under the per-TTD time delay constraints.
 The joint optimization problem was formulated in the context of minimizing the distance between the ideal analog precoder and the product of the PS and TTD precoders.
-By transforming the original problem into the phase domain, the original problem was converted to an equivalent convex problem, which allowed us to find a closed form of the global optimal solution.
-On the basis of the closed-form expression of our solution, we presented the selection criteria for the required number of transmit antennas and the value of maximum time delay.
-Taking advantage of the proposed joint TTD and PS precoder optimization approach, we quantified the minimum number of TTDs required to provide an array gain performance guarantee, while minimizing the analog precoder power consumption.
-Through simulations, we affirmed the superiority of our joint TTD and PS optimization with the array gain performance guarantee. \appendices
+By transforming the original problem into the phase domain, the original problem was converted to an {approximated problem}, which allowed us to find a closed-form solution.
+Based on the closed-form expression of our solution, we presented the selection criteria for the required number of transmit antennas and the value of maximum time delay.
+Exploiting the proposed joint TTD and PS precoder optimization approach, we determined the minimum number of TTDs required to achieve an array gain performance guarantee while minimizing the analog precoder power consumption. {Simulations corroborated the advantages of our joint TTD and PS optimization approach by demonstrating guaranteed array gain performance and reduced computational time.}